 Total cost price: €2.06

-Don't just calculate with the usable part, but with what you actually pay for.
+Don't calculate with just the usable part - calculate with what you actually pay for.
 With meat and fish, you often lose 20-50% due to bones, skin, and cutting waste.

 ⚠️ Watch out: